perlangelaursen/DistributedRailwayControl/README.md

 # Distributed Railway Control
 This repository contains five different UPPAAL models and a UMC model of an existing distributed railway control system algorithm (RELIS 2000 system of INSY GmbH).
-The purpose of this work is to
+The purpose of this work is
-1. investigate the modelling the system with respect to the required operations for a railway control system, and.
+1. to investigate the modelling the system with respect to the required operations for a railway control system, and
 2. to model check the safety requirements (No derailment and No collision) and the operational correctness (see chapter 7 in [s144449s144456-MSc-Thesis.pdf](https://github.com/perlangelaursen/DistributedRailwayControl/blob/master/s144449s144456-MSc-Thesis.pdf) for the complete list).

 The different models are as follows: